 For all students, the last date attended will be considered the withdrawal date.
 If financial aid has been disbursed prior to a student's withdrawal or dismissal from class, the student could be responsible for repayment to the school (as stated by ALLEN SCHOOL OF HEALTH SCIENCES refund policy) and to the Title IV program.
 This could jeopardize future financial aid at ALLEN SCHOOL OF HEALTH SCIENCES and at other institutions if repayment is not made.
 The return of Title IV fund process will not be calculated unless the student's financial aid file is complete.
 The student has 30 days to complete the file.
-Students will automatically be dismissed after 10 consecutive days of non-attendance.
+Students will automatically be dismissed after 14 calendar days (10 consecutive business days of non attendance)